owozsh/amora/README.md

 ## Installation

-Make sure to set your terminal background color to #2A2330 (or just pick the background on the screenshots);
+Make sure to set your terminal background color to #2A2331

 ### Using VIM PLUG